treangenlab/somatem/docs/tool_status-quicknotes.md

 - `data/rhea`: 2 `.fasta` files from OSF.io storage/[examples](https://osf.io/fvhw8/files/osfstorage#)

 ## Database files (`databases/`)
+Should we use shared databases from Todd's group or download our own?
+(For Emu, Lemur, Magnet, ..?)
+Context: _Moving the repo to owlet3 for space concerns on t8's `/home`_
+- Shared: benefit of space ; Store updated versions separately
+  - Can make a DB_dir=`/home/dbs/` and encourage users to make a similar shared dir for the dbs and update this variable in the config file
+  - Scripts: make a script to look for the required db in the DB_dir and download if not found (based on the tools being used..)
+- Download: benefit of modularity ; ready to deploy on other machines ; can test the scripts easily to download the dbs..

 ### Testing/demo databases
 - `Emu`: Database obtained from gms_16S repo [here](https://github.com/genomic-medicine-sweden/gms_16S/tree/master/assets/databases/emu_database)